Application deadlines vary. Please contact the Doctor of Ministry office for details at 562-944-0351 x4822.

 - Track your application status at any time.
 You do not have to complete the application in one sitting.
 You can complete a portion and finish at a later time.
 Your information will be saved.
 You will be asked to create a user name and a password when you apply to guarantee confidentiality and you will receive a personalized identification number.

 These issues may not disqualify you, however, they have a significant effect on your life and ministry.
 Therefore, please submit a one to two page statement indicating: the general circumstances (include counseling and attempts at reconciliation) and your view of the biblical teaching on separation, divorce and remarriage and how your situation relates to that teaching.
 What effect do you perceive it having upon your future ministry?
 Please reference appropriate biblical passages.

 Having been convicted does not necessarily disqualify you, however, it may have an impact upon your life and ministry.
 Please submit a one to two page statement (we recommend using a text editor like Word and then copying-and-pasting into the online application).
 Describe the circumstances in full, including date(s) and the name and location of the court(s), nature of the offense(s) and disposition of the case, i.e., sentence imposed, and the impact you perceive it having upon your future ministry.

-Any questions you have concerning admissions, financial aid, or housing should be directed to the Doctor of Ministry Office at 562-944-0351 X4822.
+Any questions you have concerning admissions, financial aid, or housing should be directed to the Doctor of Ministry Office at 562-944-0351 x4822.
 You will be notified of items needed to complete your file.
-Upon completion of your file and review by committee, an admission decision will be made.
+Upon completion of your file and review by committee, an admissions decision will be made.
 Notification of the decision will be sent by mail.

-- Pay the required $100 enrollment deposit to the Office of Graduate Admissions.
+- Remit required $100 enrollment deposit payable to “Biola University” to the Office of Graduate Admissions.